takeawaytrex/jekyll-now/about.md

 - configuration and failure recovery.

 #### Cloudwatch
-Experience setting up and maintaining resource and service availability, error logging infrastructure.
+Experience setting up and maintaining resource and service monitoring, error logging infrastructure.

 #### Opsworks
 Custom built Chef libraries for management and configurations of applications including: